GregoryEAllen/mlpolygen/README.rst

 To do
 -----

- - make it work in the absence of GMP

  - add a CLI switch to specify a stop polynomial value (so it could compute subsections in parallel)

  - make sure it works on multiple platforms